firepear/thrasher-music-catalog/README.md

 `["funk", "197%", "1995", "snarky puppy", "confunktion"]`

-The final result of calling `c.ParseFormat` is that `c.FltrCount` will be set to the count of tracks which match the filter expression.
+The final result of calling `c.ParseFormat` is that `c.FltrCount` will be set to the number of tracks which match the filter expression.

 ## Querying